RavinSG/obsidian-cyber/Open Worldwide Application Security Project.md

 ---
 OWASP security principles include:

-- *Minimise attack surface area*: Attack surface refers to all the potential vulnerabilities a threat actor could exploit.
+- *Minimise attack surface area*: [[Attack Surface]] refers to all the potential vulnerabilities a threat actor could exploit.

  - *Principle of least privilege*: Users have the least amount of access required to perform their everyday tasks.